Welcome to

 CLAQUEUR IMPRO

-If you are interested or curious about improvisation we invite you to get in touch.
-To give you the opportunity to see what it’s all about your first workshop will be free of charge.
-The workshops are £7.00 a session.
+The group has produced two local, site-specific, devised community plays: Legend of The Rocks in 2019 and Happy Highways in 2021.
+If you are interested or curious about improvisation, you are warmly invited to get in touch.
+To give you the opportunity to experience what it is all about, your first workshop will be free of charge.

 MEET THE DIRECTOR TEACHER